You'll enjoy the colorful history of Skagway Alaska starting with the Klondike Gold Rush.

 The steamship Portland docked in Seattle, filled with prospectors returning from the Klondike and not one, but two tons of gold.

-In the fall of 1897, a post office, a church, and the Skagway News, a local newspaper had sprung up.
+In the fall of 1897, a post office, church, and the Skagway News, a local newspaper had sprung up.

 During the gold rush, stampeders used two trails as they headed for the Klondike gold fields.